CleverCloud/documentation/content/doc/find-help/faq.md

 ## I need to convert something to PDF with `wkhtmltopdf`

-`wkhtmltopdf` is available and fully functional but we deeply recommend to use use `chromium headless` instead.
+`wkhtmltopdf` is available and fully functional but we deeply recommend to use `chromium headless` instead.

 ## What is the timezone used by my application/add-on?